garrandall/popular-music-data/tracks/girlfight-brooke-valentine-lil-jon-big-boi.md

   start_date: '2005-07-16'
 ---

 Boy stop
 Its about to be a girl fight
 She really know
 Brook Valentine
 Uh huh uh huh
 Big boi
 A lil Jon!
 Its about to be a what!
-Girl fight !
+Girl fight!

 We bout to throw dem bows
 We bout to swang dem thangs